 In Massachusetts, the form most often used is the so-called standard form agreement supplied by the Greater Boston Real Estate Board or one modeled very closely to this form.
-(A sample “standard” form is embedded at the end of this post).
+(Due to copyright laws, we cannot embed the standard form agreement — contact my office if you need assistance with drafting a purchase and sale agreement).
 The “standard” form purchase and sale agreement is, however, far from standard, especially for buyers.
 In fact, the standard form is very much slanted in favor of the seller, and the playing field must be “leveled” to protect the buyer’s interests.

 This is why it’s imperative that home buyers and sellers alike retain a Massachusetts real estate attorney to modify the “standard” form purchase and sale agreement in order to best protect all parties’ rights and remedies, and customize the agreement to the particular aspects of the transaction.
 This is typically done through a “rider” to the purchase and sales agreement.
 Often, the buyers’ attorney and the sellers’ attorney will attached two different riders to the agreement.

 I’ll outline a few common issues not addressed adequately in the “standard” purchase and sale agreement.
 (Most of these are from the buyer’s perspective).